dask-contrib/dask-sql/docs/index.rst

    # ... or use it for any other dask calculation
    # (just an example, could also be done via SQL)
    print(result.x.mean().compute())

+The API of ``dask-sql`` is very similar to the one from `blazingsql <http://blazingsql.com/>`_, which makes interchanging distributed CPU and GPU calculation easy.

 .. toctree::